The Sri Lankan currency is the Rupee (Rs), divided in 100 Cents.

 Sri Lanka international country dialing code

+What's in half an hour?
 A lot more than only 30 minutes or 1,800 seconds — as Sri Lankans discovered in April 2006.

-On 14 April 2006, the government adjusted Sri Lanka's standard time to GMT+5:30 from GMT+6, which had been used since 1996.
 Tropical Sri Lanka gets about twelve hours of daylight year-round.
 For decades, the standard time was GMT+5:30 but in 1983, a government-appointed committee recommended changing this to make the island a full six hours ahead of GMT.
 In May 1996, the government, faced with a major electricity crisis, changed standard time to GMT+6:30 then readjusted it to the more convenient GMT+6 a few months later.
-Some conservative Sri Lankans never accepted the change.
-This resulted in a hilarious situation of 'old time' and 'new time' coexisting for a decade.
-Meanwhile the Tamil Tiger rebels, who control parts of the country's north and east, defiantly continued to use GMT+ 5:30.